kheppenstall/checks-for-understanding/module-2/backend/week_one.md

 22. What is the difference between `#new` and `#create`?

-  New makes the object but does not store it in the database.
-Create makes the object and then stores it in the database.
+  `#new` makes the object but does not store it in the database. `#create` makes the object and then stores it in the database.